Bhargava-Srinivasan/n8n-installation-guide/README.md

 docker run -d --name n8n -p 5678:5678 -v ~/.n8n:/home/node/.n8n n8nio/n8n
 ```

-The container can be started and stopped anytime even after system reboot for easy access using the following two commands.
+The container can be started and stopped anytime even after system reboot for easy access using the following start/stop commands.

 💡 Once you close the terminal, the container is neither stopped nor deleted, unless explicitly done so by following commands.